-Packing a bag is an art.
-That is why it is so necessary for campers, backpackers, or travelers of any sort to learn how to pack clothes in a backpack.
+Packing a bag well is an art form.
+That’s why it’s so necessary for campers, backpackers, or travelers of any sort to learn the best way to pack their gear.
 Without strategy and finesse, you have a mangled pile of clothes and gear, and you can’t fit everything you need inside.

 Below, we will take a look at how to perform this art one step at a time.

 - How to Pack Clothes in a Backpack…

 Packing clothes in a backpack seems like it should be as easy as walking or riding a bike.
 We learned how to do it once, and now we have got the hang of it, we don’t have to learn anything else, right?
 Yet, there is much more to a good pack than meets the eye.

 Start by assessing your clothes, learn the steps for folding each piece, and then develop a strategy.

 Think about your trip.
 What are you going to be doing?
 Where are you going?